 Mary considers herself to be a good manager.
-Whenever one of her employee’s is struggling with an assignment she swoops in to help them put things into order and give pointers.
-Her company is now introducing a new 360-degree performance management system based on continuous feedback and, as a manager, she’s been encouraged to lead the transition by asking for feedback from her team first.
-She’s excited about this new change because she thinks it’ll help a few of her team members to open up more and resolve conflicts amongst each other.
+Whenever one of her employees is struggling with an assignment, she swoops in to help them put things into order and give pointers.
+Her company is now introducing a new 360-degree performance management system based on continuous feedback, and as a manager, she’s been encouraged to lead the transition by asking for feedback from her team.
+She’s excited about this new change because she thinks it’ll help a few of her team members open up more and resolve conflicts amongst each other.

-Most people have difficulties receiving feedback well.
+Most people have difficulties receiving feedback.
 For others, the only thing worse than receiving constructive feedback is giving it.
-When given correctly, feedback is not meant to harm or criticize people, but meant as a way to improve.
-Even if we know feedback is good for us, what’s holding you back from accepting and sharing it with others?
-The answers might all be in your head.
+But when given correctly, feedback is not meant to harm or criticize people.
+Rather, it’s meant as a way to improve.

 What are the psychological factors that make us afraid of feedback?

-The most common answer is our body's natural negativity bias.
-Prominent psychologists and neurobiologists have found that our brains are hardwired to react to negative stimuli faster.
-This was originally necessary for our survival.
-Sensing an attack would trigger our body’s natural fight or flight mode, increasing the amount of hormones released to the bloodstream, elevating reaction time and heightening our emotions.
-The experiences that trigger these reactions become etched into our brain so that we can react to dangerous situations faster.
-This is why we tend to remember negative experiences more than positive ones.
+The most common answer is tied to our natural negativity bias.
+Prominent psychologists and neurobiologists have found that our brains are hardwired to react to negative stimuli faster, which was originally necessary for our survival.
+Sensing an attack would trigger our body’s natural fight or flight mode, increasing the amount of adrenaline released to the bloodstream, elevating reaction time and heightening our emotions.
+The experiences that trigger these reactions become etched into our brain so we can react to dangerous situations faster, which is why we tend to remember negative experiences more than positive ones.

-However, in an office setting our negativity bias and flight or flight reaction can actually work against us.
+In an office setting however, our negativity bias and fight or flight reaction can actually work against us.
 Even when receiving mostly positive feedback, it tends to be the constructive feedback that we recall most acutely.
 Though feedback doesn’t constitute a physical attack, in their separate research Psychologist Peter Gray and Management Professor Neal Ashkanasy both explain that criticism can signal a sense of exclusion.
-In hunter-gatherer societies people were dependent on the group for survival.
 For this reason, constructive feedback can sometimes trigger our fear of being excluded.

-Is fear of giving feedback more about yourself than others?
+Is the fear of giving feedback more about yourself than others?

 She found that participants with lower self-esteem gave more positive feedback face to face and more critical feedback in the other two situations.
 People with high self-esteem gave the same feedback in all situations.
 According to a researcher on her team, "If one accepts that people with relatively low self-esteem are expected to place greater emphasis on wanting to be perceived as likeable or attractive to others, then this lends support for the self-protection motive."

-Stanford Professor Carol Dweck’s studies into what she terms ‘fixed and growth mindsets’ also provide valuable insights into this fear.
-According to her research, people with fixed mindsets view their skills as constant personal traits, while people with growth mindsets view their skills as malleable abilities which can be improved.
-For example, children who have been praised for being smart throughout their lives may face difficulties improving after receiving a bad grade on an exam.
-However, children who have been praised for getting good grades based on their hard work and dedication are more likely to see a bad grade as an opportunity to learn more.
+Stanford Professor Carol Dweck’s studies of the ‘fixed and growth mindsets’ also provide valuable insights.
+According to her research, people with fixed mindsets view their skills as personal traits, while people with growth mindsets view their skills as malleable abilities which can be improved.

 Overcoming fear of feedback through habit

 An important part of overcoming your fear is creating a feedback habit.
-In Pulitzer prize-winning journalist Charles Duhigg’s book The Power of Habit: Why We Do What We Do in Life and Business, he describes how neuroscientists and psychologists discovered the impact of habits on rewiring the brain towards certain behaviors.
-Marketers and CEOs have used the key elements of creating a habit - cue, routine and reward - to induce certain behaviors in consumers and employees.
+In Charles Duhigg’s book The Power of Habit: Why We Do What We Do in Life and Business, he describes how neuroscientists and psychologists discovered the impact of habits on rewiring the brain towards certain behaviors.
 Duhigg contends that by creating a routine and reward system triggered by certain cues, we can rewire our brain to create new habits and behaviors.

 Creating a feedback habit

 You can also use this method to create a feedback habit in your company.
-Amongst our clients we’ve observed that as employees share more and more feedback through Impraise, they begin to develop feedback behaviors.
+Amongst our customers we’ve seen that as employees share more and more feedback through Impraise, it starts to become ingrained in their behaviours.
 As the habit forms, people become more comfortable expressing feedback face-to-face.
-In our biggest client company, a major hotel booking platform, we’ve seen this lead to an increase in the exchange of unsolicited feedback and better professional development conversations.
+In the long term, this leads to an increase in the exchange of spontaneous feedback and better professional development conversations.

-When creating your own feedback habit keep in mind these three elements to habit forming.
+When creating your own feedback habit, keep in mind the three elements to habit forming.
 For example, your steps could be:

 Cue - Receiving a feedback notification from a colleague

-4. Strategize ways to improve based on your feedback
+Strategize ways to improve based on the feedback

 Reward - Using feedback to reach the professional goals you’ve set for yourself

-Based on their answers, it’s time to come up with strategies for improvement.
-Maybe her employees would like her to first ask if they need her help.
-When they do ask for help, she can make sure to adjust her language and tone, so that she’s sure to provide suggestions, rather than instructions.
-She should also consider offering individuals opportunities to take on more responsibilities.
+She should also offer individuals opportunities to take on more responsibilities.
 For example, suggesting that an employee take the lead on a new project.
 Another option is committing to having more regular one-on-ones with her employees, so she can check in and offer her assistance when needed.

-Finally, Mary can set her professional goals around this feedback: “Becoming a better leader by providing more autonomy to my employees”.
-Mary should then check in from time to time and ask her employees for feedback on her management style and what she could do to more effectively reach her goals.
+Finally, Mary can map her professional goals against this feedback: “Becoming a better leader by providing more autonomy to my employees”.
+She should then check in from time to time and ask her employees for feedback on her management style and what she could do to more effectively reach her goals.

 Photo by Greg Rakozy